British Columbia · BC

 What rebates are available for heat pumps in British Columbia?

 British Columbia residents can stack up to $11,000 in combined federal and provincial rebates.
 The Canada Greener Homes Loan provides up to $40,000 interest-free for 10 years.
-CleanBC Better Homes rebates + provincial mandate to phase out fossil-fuel heating in new builds Provincial-specific programs are detailed on the quote request — your installer pre-fills the paperwork.
+CleanBC Better Homes rebates + provincial mandate to phase out fossil-fuel heating in new builds Our provincial rebate stacking guide covers exactly how the federal Loan, OHPAP, and British Columbia-specific programs combine in worked examples.
+Provincial-specific programs are also detailed on the quote request — your installer pre-fills the paperwork.

 Do heat pumps work in British Columbia's climate?